SkylineCommunications/dataminer-docs/connector-help/connector_help/Axon_ACP_2IX08.md

 The **2IX08** is a dual-channel high-performance SDI video and embedded audio probe (signal integrity monitor) with clean switchover function.

-The **Axon ACP 2IX08** driver is used to monitor and display status information of the 2IX08 card.
+The **Axon ACP 2IX08** connector is used to monitor and display status information of the 2IX08 card.

 ## About